D

 $320M

-Lady Gaga's $320M empire is 9.1x larger than Donald Glover's $35M, yet both are legitimately talented multi-hyphenates—the difference isn't talent, it's timing, leverage, and which industries they chose to dominate.
+Lady Gaga's $320M empire is 9.1x larger than Donald Glover's $35M despite both being generational talents—the difference isn't talent, it's when you monetize it.

 Donald Glover (Childish Gambino)'s Revenue